 Try this comprehensive guide to new restaurants, fabulous street food, and glorious cafés.

 Let’s start with the important stuff, ok?
 Tel Aviv is home to the world’s most beautiful people.
 You read me right.
 Readers of online travel mag, Travelers Digest, think the men and women of Tel Aviv are among the best looking in the world.

-Hahaha now for real… Israel has a very diverse population – Israelis come in all shapes, colors, and sizes (and origins, and religious and whatnot).
-But no matter who they are, the average Israeli is kind, warm, generous and open-minded.
+Hahaha now for real… Israel has a very diverse population – Israelis come in all shapes, colors, and sizes (and origins, and religions and whatnot).
+But no matter who they are, the average Israeli is kind, warm, generous, and open-minded.
 I know you think it’s such a broad way to define so many people but once you get here you’ll feel the friendly, welcoming vibes right away.